Someone recently sent us an email with a question that we found very useful.

-So, to me, the problem is not very deep at all, but merely a matter of the individual psychology which is, for most of us, sickened by a context of fearfulness and distrust of life itself and by the way this disease relates to the experience of being human moment by moment.
-We call it the fear-of-life disease and think of it as a kind of psychological autoimmune disease.
-I am convinced that the great majority of human beings are infected by this disease, which strikes almost all of us, most likely at birth or soon after.
+So, to us, the problem is not very deep at all, but merely a matter of the individual psychology which is, for most of us, sickened by a context of fearfulness and distrust of life itself and by the way this disease relates to the experience of being human moment by moment.
+We call it the fear of life disease and think of it as a psychological autoimmune disease.
+We are convinced that the great majority of human beings are infected by this disease, which strikes almost all of us, most likely at birth or soon after.
 This would account for the nearly universal dissatisfaction with life that plagues humanity and gives rise to all the horror of our collective attempts to escape from, destroy, or deny the misery.

 We see our work here to be much different from the spiritual approach to this problem.

 We have seen for ourselves that a single moment of trying to get the feel of me reliably snuffs out that fearful silent assumption, and cures the disease.
 When that happens, the mind begins to regenerate itself.
 That regeneration process can be long or short, and may include much or little misery in the process.
 This period of misery and confusion, we call it the recovery period.
 We are beginning to see just how accurate that term is, as those who have taken the medicine and embarked on a period of recovery after a while report back to us.
 They tell us that now they are much more effective in dealing with the difficulties in their lives and that their relationship to the people around them is becoming much more intelligent and skillful.
 They no longer see life as a burden to overcome, but as an adventure of self-reliant engagement.